What is Shadow Work?

 Jungian analyst Robert Bly has poignantly called our shadows ‘the long bag we drag behind us.’

 But this is not a long-lasting strategy.
-As illustrated in the tale of Dr Jakyll and Mr Hyde, whatever it is that is in our shadow eventually takes on a life of its own.
+As illustrated in the tale of Dr. Jakyll and Mr. Hyde, whatever it is that is in our shadow eventually takes on a life of its own.

 We had not given what is in our shadow love, it is only natural that they do not love us back.
-Instead, they become angry, hostile, desperate.
+Instead, they become angry, hostile, and desperate.

 Shadow Work Benefits

-Shadow work has the potential to offer a wide range of benefits in your personal life, relationships and work life.
+Shadow work has the potential to offer a wide range of benefits in your personal life, relationships, and work life.
 Shadow work is a rewarding and challenging process.
-Despite it not being an ‘easy’ process, many people have chosen to dive in, as it reaps the following, potentially life-changing benefits.
+Despite it not being an ‘easy’ process, many people have chosen to dive in, as it reaps the following potentially life-changing benefits.

 Here are some potential benefits of doing shadow work: